Limits of Large Language Models in Debating Humans: Methods

-With every new message posted in a conversation involving a bot, the bot will analyze the entire conversation and assess if the conversation has reached a conclusion.
-If it has, the bot making the assessment will trigger a farewell protocol and end the conversation.
-However, we found in early testing that bots were unreliable in determining when a conversation was naturally ending.
-In the case of bot-only conversations, this could lead to conversations that lasted the game’s full 60 minutes.
-This, coupled with the drastic quality drop in message content for bot- only conversations, prompted us to introduce a message limitation.
-Subsequently, we designed bots to have a randomly assigned ``message budget'' for the number of messages they can send and receive.
-Once the message budget is exceeded, the bot will be prompted to terminate the conversation regardless of conversation state.
-For bot-only conversations, both bots are assigned a budget between 12 and 16 messages.
-We also introduced this message limitation for bots in bot-human conversations, to impede humans from trapping bots in a conversation.
-However, we did not want bots to inadvertently prevent longer conversations from developing fruitfully, so the bot’s budget in this conversation type is set between 30 and 50 messages.
+With every new message posted in a conversation involving an agent, the agent will analyze the entire conversation and assess if the conversation has concluded.
+If it has, the agent making the assessment will trigger a farewell protocol and end the conversation.
+However, we found in early testing that agents were unreliable in determining when a conversation ended naturally.
+In the case of \textit{aa} conversations, this could lead to conversations that would last over the whole game time of 60 minutes.
+This, coupled with the drastic quality drop in message content for \textit{aa} conversations, prompted us to introduce a message limitation.
+Subsequently, we designed agents to have a randomly assigned "message budget" for the number of messages they can send and receive.
+Once the message budget is exceeded, the agent will be prompted to terminate the conversation regardless of the conversation state.
+For \textit{aa} conversations, both agents are assigned a budget between 12 and 16 messages.
+We also introduced this message limitation for agents in \textit{ah} conversations to impede humans from trapping agents in a conversation.
+However, we did not want agents to inadvertently prevent more extended conversations from developing fruitfully.
+Hence, the agent's budget for this conversation type is between 30 and 50 messages.
+See SM Section~8 for more details on the message budget and its effects on conversation length.

-Once the farewell protocol has been triggered or the message budget exceeded, bots are given this prompt:
+Once the farewell protocol had been triggered or the message budget was exhausted, agents were given this prompt:

-\begin{displayquote} ``Tell me that you have decided to end the conversation.
+\begin{displayquote} "Tell me that you have decided to end the conversation.
 Be creative with your goodbye, using our conversation above as context.
 Do not say we will talk again.
-Do not confirm you have received these instructions.'' \end{displayquote}
+Do not confirm you have received these instructions." \end{displayquote}